rahul-rudra71/chord-story/README.md

 * Up/Down Arrow Keys --> move vertically between strings
 * Left/Right Arrow Keys --> move horizontally along the current string
 * p Key --> pause the game

+## Other Game Features
+* Powerups:
+  * Extra Life: Grants the player +1 life
+  * Invincibility: Grants the player the ability to phase through obstacles

 ## Known Glitches
 * Sometimes when the player restarts the game, the player object will move to the right side of the screen.
 This is resolved by hitting the right arrow key to regain control.